Adaptive Pairwise Weights for Temporal Credit Assignment: Key-to-Door Experiments

 where

 and

 are the empirical mean and standard deviation of $h_{ij}$ respectively. $\gamma_{d}$ and $\beta_{d}$ are trainable parameters.
 ReLU activation is applied to $h'_{ij}$.
 Finally, the output layer maps each $h'_{ij}$ into $w_{ij}$.
 The initial weights for the output layer is scaled by a factor $0.01$ so that the initial outputs are closer to uniform.
-We applied Sigmoid activation on the outputs to bound the weights to $(0, 1)$.
+We applied sigmoid activation on the outputs to bound the weights to $(0, 1)$.
 As for hyperparameters, the entropy regularization coefficient is set to $0.05$.
 For the inner loop, we used the Adam optimizer with learning rate $2 * 10^{-4}$, $\beta_{1} = 0$, $\beta_{2} = 0.999$, and $\epsilon = 10^{-8}$.
 For the outer loop, we used the Adam optimizer with learning rate $2 * 10^{-5}$, $\beta_{1} = 0$, $\beta_{2} = 0.999$, and $\epsilon = 10^{-8}$.

 \paragraph{Meta-PWR} Meta-PWR uses the same neural network architecture as Meta-PWTD.
 The only difference is that Meta-PWR does \emph{not} take the reward $r_{i}$ or the TD-error $\delta_{i}$ as inputs.
+In addition, Meta-PWR employs a value function for the weighted sum of rewards ($\phi$) which has an identical architecture as the value function for the original return ($\psi$).
 The hyperparameters for Meta-PWR are also the same as those for Meta-PWTD.

 \paragraph{H-PWR} The policy and value function for the weighted sum of rewards have the same network architecture as in the fixed-$\lambda$ baseline.
 We handcraft pairwise weights for the KtD domain to take advantage of the known credit assignment structure that can be described as follows: The policy learning in the key phase depends only on the reward in the door phase, the policy learning in the apple phase does not depend on the other phases, and while the picking up the key or not impacts the reward in the door phase, the reward in the door phase is still instantaneous.
 The weights are set so that in the key phase, the rewards in the apple phase receive a zero weight and the rewards in the door phase are discounted starting from the first timestep of the door phase.
 Weights that compute discounting equivalent to $\gamma=0.92$ are applied in the apple phase and door phase.
 An illustration of the learned weights is presented in Figure 3 in the main paper.
 H-PWR uses the same hyperparameters as fixed-$\lambda$ except $\gamma$, which does not apply and $\lambda$, which is set to $1.0$.
 No hyperparameter search is conducted specifically for H-PWR.